weaviate/weaviate-gorilla/docs/3-weaviate-as-a-function.md

-# Function Calling with Weaviate
+# Weaviate as a Function

-Today, most agents in production add a fairly simple semantic search to their schema as follows:
+### Quick References for Weaviate Functions

+## Search Hard-Coded Collection

+Easier, but requires tighter coupling.

+## Collection Name as a Search Argument

 ```python
 def search_weaviate_collection(